Rational points on modular curves via maps to elliptic curves with rank zero: Introduction

 \section{Introduction}

 If $E$ is an elliptic curve defined over a number field $K$ without complex multiplication, then Serre's open image theorem \cite{MR387283} implies that the image of the adelic Galois representation \( \rho_{E} \colon \Gal(\overline{K}/K) \to \GL_{2}(\widehat{\Z}) \) has finite index in $\GL_{2}(\widehat{\Z})$, and hence coincides with the full preimage of the image of the mod $N$ Galois representation \( \rho_{E,N} \colon \Gal(\overline{K}/K) \to \GL_{2}(\Z/N\Z) \) for some integer $N \geq 1$.
-The properties of these Galois representations have played a crucial role in many major developments in modern number theory, including the proof of Fermat's Last Theorem, the inverse Galois problem for ${\rm PSL}_{2}(\F_{p})$ (see, for example, \cite{Shih,ZywinaModular,ZywinaInverse}), and the determination of all imaginary quadratic fields of class number one by Baker, Heegner, and Stark.
+The properties of these Galois representations have played a crucial role in many major developments in modern number theory, including the proof of Fermat's Last Theorem \cite{Wiles}, the inverse Galois problem for ${\rm PSL}_{2}(\F_{p})$ (see, for example, \cite{Shih,ZywinaModular,ZywinaInverse}), and the determination of all imaginary quadratic fields of class number one (see \cite{Baker, Heegner, Stark}).

 This article is concerned with Mazur's Program B \cite[p.\ 109]{Mazur}, which asks the following: given a number field $K$ and a subgroup $G \leq \GL_{2}(\widehat{\Z})$, classify all elliptic curves $E/K$ for which the image of $\rho_{E}$ is contained in $G$.
 The first case to consider is $K = \Q$, which is the focus of this article.
 Given a subgroup $G \leq \GL_{2}(\Z/N\Z)$ with surjective determinant, the associated modular curve $X_{G}$ is a smooth, projective, geometrically integral curve defined over $\Q$.
 The rational points on $X_{G}$ parametrize elliptic curves $E/\Q$ for which $\im \rho_{E,N} \leq G$ (Proposition~\ref{P:ModCrvsParam}).
 Motivated by Mazur's Program B, a community of mathematicians has contributed to building a database of modular curves in the $L$-functions and Modular Forms Database (LMFDB) \cite{lmfdb}.
 A beta version of this database is available at \url{https://beta.lmfdb.org/ModularCurve/Q/}.
 At present, the database contains an entry for every subgroup $G$ with surjective determinant and level $N \leq 70$, including data on rational cusps, rational CM points, the decomposition of the Jacobian of $X_{G}$ up to isogeny, and in many cases a model of $X_{G}$ together with maps from $X_{G}$ to other modular curves.